Four adults enjoying drinks outdoors with scenic countryside views.

 Lindar Ronstadt excoriates a jerk.

-But Alexandra, Gerrit and Jill and their friendship has retained its power over the decades.
+But the Alexandra, Gerrit and Jill friendship has retained its power over the decades.
 It is a mystery the novelist or even better, the poet, addresses.

-My mission wasto command 70- 80 men (post end-of-the-draft, women began to arrive around 1974, but that’s another story), whom the senior sergeants supervised.
-We monitored The Soviet 16th & 37th Tactical Air Armies (which had been barely upgraded since the MIG-17). ( I only later discovered how dyslexia I was; Okay, I just had to study harder.)
+My mission was to command 70- 80 men (and post end-of-the-draft women began to arrive around 1974, but that’s another story), whom the senior sergeants supervised.
+We monitored the Soviet 16th & 37th Tactical Air Armies (which had been barely upgraded since the MIG-17).

 I met Alexandra, a 17-year-old English girl, at a dinner with a colleague’s family.
 She was beautiful, stacked, and seventeen-years-old.
-I may have been a jerk, but I didn’t didn’t seduce children.
+Though at that age, I was a jerk with women, I didn’t seduce children,

-- I don’t deserve a big atta-boy for putting the child, Alexandra, off-limits.
-Berlin was a bachelor’s heaven; the city was alive with gorgeous women: colonel’s daughters, US Army nurses, PANAM and BEA flight attendants, American and British teachers, radical German students, and American college girls touring the continent for a little adventure with a good-looking GI.
+I don’t deserve a great big atta-boy for putting the child off-limits.
+Berlin was a bachelor’s heaven; the city was full of gorgeous women: colonel’s daughters, US Army nurses, PANAM and BEA flight attendants, American and British teachers, radical German students, and American college girls touring the continent open to a little fling with a good-looking GI.
 It was fishing with hand grenades.